pbering/sitecore-glitterfish/README.md

 ## Hosting options

-The different ways you can host the content management container.
+The different ways you can host the content management container, see the [examples](examples/README.md) how.

 | Option                                                                                             | Notes                                         | SQL data               | Deployment folder      |
 | -------------------------------------------------------------------------------------------------- | --------------------------------------------- | ---------------------- | ---------------------- |